-On weekdays, students and staff will have lunch together in one of the many restaurants between the museum and Cristina52.
-Lunch and dinner are considered part of the fieldschool and the presence of all students is compulsory.
+On weekdays, students and staff will have lunch together in one of the many restaurants near the museum.
+Tuesdays and Thursdays students and staff will also have dinner together.
+These communal lunches and dinners are considered part of the field school and the presence of all students is compulsory.
 Students with special dietary needs should discuss these with the project directors before traveling to Italy.
-The tap water in Turin is potable and all stores and restaurants sell bottled water.
+The tap water in Turin is potable and all stores and restaurants sell both still and sparkling bottled water.

 In the weekends everyone is free to explore the many lunch and dining options available in Turin, alone or in small groups, or to prepare meals themselves.
 Turin is one of the centers of Italian cuisine and food is fresh and well prepared.
 Ample non-local options are also available, as are vegetarian and vegan food.